 - 1. The candidate shall possess a registration prior to performing any permitted professional function or earning any practical experience in a pharmacy. - 2.
 The candidate shall wear appropriate attire and be properly identified as to name and candidate status while on duty in the prescription department. - 3.
 A candidate shall not work in a permitted site that is on probation with the board, or with a pharmacist who is on probation with the board. - 4.
-The candidate's registration shall evidence his authority to earn practical experience in a pharmacy, under the supervision of a pharmacist, in satisfaction of the requirements for pharmacy technician certification. - a.
-In the event the registration was issued to an applicant enrolled in a nationally-accredited and board-approved training program, the candidate shall earn the amount of experience prescribed by the curriculum of that program. - b.
-In the event the registration was issued to an applicant by any other method, the candidate shall earn at least 600 hours of practical experience in a pharmacy in Louisiana.
-A candidate may receive board credit for a maximum of 50 hours per week, unless further limited by an Employment Certificate as required by the Louisiana Department of Labor. - 5.
+The candidate's registration shall evidence his authority to earn practical experience in a pharmacy, under the supervision of a pharmacist, in satisfaction of the requirements for pharmacy technician certification: - a. in the event the registration was issued to an applicant enrolled in a nationally-accredited and board-approved training program, the candidate shall earn the amount of experience prescribed by the curriculum of that program, which may include hours earned in a consultant pharmacy practice which does not hold a pharmacy permit; or - b. in the event the registration was issued to an applicant by any other method, the candidate shall earn at least 600 hours of practical experience in a pharmacy in Louisiana, provided however, that a candidate may receive board credit for a maximum of 50 hours per week. - 5.
 Hours of practical experience earned by a candidate shall expire two years after the expiration date of the registration.